monkeyman192/NMSDK/README.md

 #### Blender

-NMSDK requires a version of Blender greater than or equal to 2.82.
-This is due to various API changes introduced in 2.80.
+NMSDK requires a version of Blender greater than or equal to 2.93
-NOTE: NMSDK has not been updated or tested for Blender 2.9

 #### MBINCompiler